 We source seeds from many generous seed donations and ethical suppliers including Urban Harvest.

-After eating delicious food grown from seeds in the Seed Library, growers are shown how to save and return the seeds to the library for the next season, the next gardener.
+After eating delicious food grown from seeds, growers are shown how to save and return the seeds to the library for the next season and the next gardener.

 From seed to seed a library passes life from one hand to another.
 By holding onto the heritage and culture through traditional seeds, young people enjoy the gifts of their ancestors.

-Setting seeds into the soil and caring for them and watching them grow leads to healthy connections with food and medicines from plants.
-Just spending time in a garden reduces anxieties and depression.
+Setting seeds into the soil; caring for them and watching them grow leads to healthy connections with food and medicine plants.
+Just spending time in a garden reduces anxiety and depression.
 Relationships made in a community garden serve well as we continue to learn to grow.

 Feeding ourselves with food we’ve grown is an empowering experience.
-Sharing that food with others is even better.
-Growing Native food plants links us to this land in a very powerful way.
+Sharing that food with others is too.
+Growing native food plants links us to this land in a very deep way.
 It is an act of reconciliation.